kevinhammond/CIPs/CIP-0123/README.md

 to a suitable node version that would allow the chain to continue.
 The chain density would then gradually recover to its normal level.
 Other users would need to upgrade (or downgrade) to a version of the node that could follow the full chain.

+Lightweight checkpointing could be used to safeguard against future long-range attacks against this weak portion of the main chain.

 **Scenario 3.2**: if no node version was able to process the block and a gap of less than *3k/f* slots existed, then the chain could be rolled back immediately before the bad block was created, and nodes